mahesh9993/mahesh9993/README.md

 ## 👨‍💻 About Me

 I am currently pursuing my Bachelor of Science (Hons) in Information Systems at Rajarata University of Sri Lanka and I am actively working with modern web and backend technologies such as Springboot, React, Angular, and .NET Core.
-This portfolio showcases some of the projects I have worked on as part of my academic journey and personal development.

 - 🔭 I’m currently working on [Troubleshoot app](https://github.com/mahesh9993/Troubleshoot-app.git)